-- 8.1 It is the Purpose of this Easement: - 8.1.a To preserve, protect, enhance, and restore, in perpetuity, the Conservation Values of the Protected Property, as defined above and documented in the Baseline Documentation; and - 8.1.b To prevent any use of, or activity on, the Protected Property that will significantly impair or interfere with its Conservation Values. - 8.2 Grantor and Grantee intend that this Conservation Easement will confine the use of, or activity on, the Protected Property to such uses and activities that are consistent with the Purpose described above, including without limitation the confinement of all structures and improvements to the Building Zone other than those structures and improvements specifically identified in this Conservation Easement as being allowed in the Habitat Conservation Zone.
+- 8.1 It is the Purpose of this Easement: - 8.1.a To preserve, protect, enhance, and restore, in perpetuity, the Conservation Values of the Protected Property, as defined above and documented in the Baseline Documentation; and - 8.1.b To prevent any use of, or activity on, the Protected Property that will significantly impair or interfere with its Conservation Values. - 8.2 Grantor and Grantee intend that this Conservation Easement will confine the use of, or activity on, the Protected Property to such uses and activities that are consistent with the Purpose described above.

-Rights Conveyed to Grantee
+9 Rights Conveyed to Grantee

-To accomplish the Purpose of this Easement, Grantor conveys the following rights to Grantee:
+To accomplish the Purpose of this Easement, Granton conveys the following rights to Grantee:

-- 9.1 Protection: To identify, preserve and protect in perpetuity, and to enhance by mutual agreement, the Conservation Values of the Protected Property. - 9.2 Access to Protected Property: - 9.2 a Monitoring.
-To enter the Protected Property annually upon prior written notice to Grantor, to make a general inspection to monitor compliance with this Conservation Easement; - 9.2.b Inspection.
-To enter the Protected Property at such other times as are necessary if Grantee has a reason to believe that a violation of the Conservation Easement is occurring or has occurred, for the purpose of inspection, or to seek to mitigate or terminate the violation and otherwise enforce the provisions of this Conservation Easement, pursuant to Section 16, Breach and Enforcement-Grantee's Remedies; and - 9.2.c Education and Scientific Purposes.
-To enter the Protected Property, upon prior arrangement with Grantor, for educational and scientific purposes to observe and study the Habitat Conservation Zone, or for other purposes allowed by Grantor consistent with this Conservation Easement. - Property that is inconsistent with the Purpose of this Conservation Easement, including trespasses by members of the public, and to require the restoration of such areas or features of the Protected Property as may be damaged by uses or activities inconsistent with the provisions of this Conservation Easement, pursuant to Section 16, Breach and Enforcement-Grantee's Remedies. - 9.4 Enforcement: To enforce the terms of this Conservation Easement, pursuant to Section 16, Breach and Enforcement-Grantee's Remedies. - 9.5 Assignment: To assign, convey, or otherwise transfer Grantee's interest in the Protected Property in accordance with Section 23, Assignment and Syccession. - 9.6 Markers: To place and replace small markers to identify boundaries, corners, and other reference points on the Protected Property.
-Grantor shall not remove or move such markers without Prior Written Approval pursuant to Section 14, Notice or Prior Written Approval Required Before Certain Uses and Activities.
+- 9.1 Protection: To identify, preserve and protect in perpetuity, and to enhance by mutual agreement, the Conservation Values of the Protected Property. - 9.2 Access to Protected Property: - 9.2.a Monitoring.
+To enter the Protected Property annually upon prior notice to Grantor, to make a general inspection to monitor compliance with this Conservation Easement: - 9.2.b Inspection.
+To enter the Protected Property at such other times as are necessary if Grantee has a reason to believe that a violation of the Conservation Easement is occurring or has occurred, for the purpose of inspection, or to seek to mitigate or terminate the violation and otherwise enforce the provisions of this Conservation Easement, pursuant to Section 16, Breach and Enforcement-Grantee's Remedies; and

-Extinguish Development Rights: To prevent development of the Protected Property inconsistent with protection of its Conservation Values, Grantor hereby grants to Grantee all development rights, except with respect to one single-family residence and appurtenant structures as further described in Section 12.1 Building Zone Allowed Uses and Activities, that are now or hereafter allocated to, implied, reserved, or inherent in the Protected Property.
+- 9.2.c Education and Scientific Purposes.
+To enter the Protected Property, upon prior arrangement with Grantor, for educational and scientific purposes, or for other purposes allowed by Grantor consistent with this Conservation Easement. - Property that is inconsistent with the Purpose of this Conservation Easement, including trespasses by members of the public, and to require the restoration of such areas or features of the Protected Property as may be damaged by uses or activities inconsistent with the provisions of this Conservation Easement, pursuant to Section 16, Breach and Enforcement-Grantee's Remedies. - 9.4 Enforcement.
+To enforce the terms of this Conservation Easement, pursuant to Section 16, Breachand Enforcement-Grantee's Remedies. - 9.5 Assignment: To assign convey, or otherwise transfer Grantee's interest in the Protected Property in accordance with Section 23, Assignment and Succession. - 9.6 Markers: To place and replace small markers to identify boundaries, corners, and other reference points on the Protected Property.
+Grantor shall not remove or move such markers without Prior Written Approval pursuant to Section 14, Notice or Prior Written Approval Required Before Gertain Uses and Activities. - 9.7 Extinguish Development Rights: To prevent development of the Protected Property inconsistent with protection of its Conservation Values, Grantor hereby grants to Grantee all development rights that are now or hereafter allocated to, implied, reserved, or inherent in the Protected Property.
 The Parties agree that such rights are terminated and may not be used on or transferred off of the Protected Property as it now or later may be bounded or described, or to any other property adjacent or otherwise, or used for the purpose of calculating permissible lot yield or density of the Protected Property or any other property.